stereum-dev/ethereum2-docker-compose/compose-examples/multiclient-vouch-dirk/README.md

 ### Wallets
 Vouch and dirk need to be aware of the wallets.
 Copy the [ethdo](https://github.com/wealdtech/ethdo) wallet(s) to `./wallets` and adapt the following files:
 * `./config/vouch/vouch.yml`: edit `accountmanager.dirk.accounts` and list the wallets.
 Take a look at the [vouch github](https://github.com/attestantio/vouch/blob/master/docs/accountmanager.md#accounts) for more details.
+Use `""` if your wallet- or account-name includes special characters (e. g. `"wallet-a/account-123"`).
 * (optional) `./config/dirk/dirk.yml`: edit `permissions.vouch`, default is to give access to all wallets/accounts.
 Read up details on the [dirk github](https://github.com/attestantio/dirk/blob/master/docs/permissions.md)

 Edit the following files to allow dirk to decrypt the wallet/accounts with passwords: